msppstata/quant1/05-Modifying-Data-I.md

-# Stata Recitation - Week 4 - Modifying Data I
+# Stata Recitation - Week 5 - Modifying Data I
 McCourt School of Public Policy, Georgetown University

 ## SWBAT
 - Open and save non-system data sets
+- Work in a do-file
 - Create new variables as functions of existing variables
 - Use notes to document workflow
-- Work in a do-file

 Resource for Variable Creation
 Nagler, Jonathan.
-1995. ÒCoding Style and Good Computing Practices.Ó
+1995.
+Coding Style and Good Computing Practices.
 PS: Political Science and Politics 28(3): 488-492.

 ## Opening non-system data sets.

-- Open Stata
+- Log in to Blackboard
-- use auto.dta system data set
+- Download data set: auto-week5.dta
-- save as a new data set using drop-down menus `Desktop\recitation4\myautodata.dta`
-- Close stata
-- Now you have a data set exactly as if it was distributed by TA online or from email.
+- Move it to a folder on your desktop: week5
-- Open Stata
+- Open Stata with the program icon
-- Open data set
+- Change working directory to the week5 folder using File >> Change Working Directory
-- You will see the `use` command in results window.
+- Notice `cd` command printed in results window

 ##  Basic variable creation command: Generate
 * Make sure to start with an existing data set.
 Otherwise, there are no observations to assign a value to!
 ```
 clear
-sysuse auto
+use auto-week5.dta
 generate x1 = 1
 * list first 10 observations
 list if _n<=10